Learn how to manage segments that identify and classify visitors based on their shared behavior and characteristics.

 - If you are creating a session segment, you must specify at least one condition.

-- If you specify multiple conditions, the segment matches a user only when all the conditions match.
+- If you specify multiple conditions, the segment matches a visitor only when all the conditions match.

 |Name||Descriptive name of the segment.|